DAYS /

 Cockpit

-Apollo Pro 2023 Beta throttle controls
+Apollo Pro 2023 prototype left handle throttle and mode controls

 Lights

-Apollo Pro 2023 Beta headlight
+Apollo Pro 2023 prototype handle bars blinkers

 Tires

 During our test on the Apollo City Pro’s tires, we discovered that in cases where the puncture goes less than an inch deep, the seal is 100%.
 It’s like it never happened.
-If the puncture goes deeper and penetrates the sticky coating, the hole will self-seal.
+If the puncture goes deeper and penetrates the sticky coating, the hole will still self-seal.
 However, in this case, sometimes, the self-sealing isn’t perfect, and you need to add pressure once a week.
 But that still beats going flat in an hour or less and getting stranded.

 Deck